Highlights and Hidden Gems - Your Paris Itinerary | 4 days and more

 My itinerary is structured so you can walk from one place to another.
 The first three days focus on the major highlights while the remaining time is allocated for smaller, yet equally interesting, sights.

 You may be wondering about Versailles and other day trips from Paris.
 My map mentions a few with some considerations.
-If you’ve got more time, consider visiting The Loire Valley.
-There you’ll be surrounded by the most incredible chateaux.
-Check out my guide to the Loire Valley here.
+Also, if you’ve got time, consider a visit to The Loire Valley where you’ll be surrounded by the most incredible chateaux.

 Day 1: Left Bank Highlights